+Looking for a fiery fantasy flick to fulfill your craving for magic?
+Look no further: Here be dragons.
 Hollywood understands the big-screen potential of dragons, be they fearsome fire-breathers or friendly companions eager to give humans a ride.
 Dragons are the focus of quite a few feature films, but who wants to sift through an endless supply of B movies (looking at you, Dragon Wars) to find the real winners?
-Below are 9 worthwhile movies, spanning four decades, that either feature a notable dragon, or focus primarily on a significant relationship between humans and dragons.
+Below are nine worthwhile movies, spanning four decades of releases, that either feature a notable dragon, or focus primarily on a significant relationship between humans and dragons.
 Dracarys!

 The Flight of Dragons (1982)